-About the Author – Katie is a gifted storyteller and applies her skills using a multitude of outlets within marketing, including marketing strategy development, communications and content development, outreach, advertising, branding, and graphic design.
+About the Author – Katie is a gifted storyteller with ten years of experience in marketing, including strategy development, communications and content, outreach, advertising, branding, and graphic design.
 At Brendle Group, Katie is the design channel and gate keeper for all externally facing media and deliverables including social media content, website presence, documents of all varieties, and engagement campaigns in numerous delivery formats.

 Katie has a broad range of experience, having developed and executed marketing strategies for nationwide media campaigns as well as organizing grassroots outreach efforts.
 She has managed marketing budgets, facilitated radio and video commercial recordings; developed weekly, monthly, and quarterly newsletters; and coordinated with public relations staff for deliberate and targeted media impact.
 Her repertoire includes exceptional communication skills, creative approaches for long-term behavior change, comprehensive market research and analysis, and empowering promotional content.

 A love of language and drive to leverage great communications are Katie’s tools to inspire positive change.

 Geocaris, M. (2022, June 6).
 A Decade of Transformation: What We Have Learned Since RE Futures Showed What Was Possible.
 Retrieved from NREL: https://www.nrel.gov/news/features/2022/re-futures.html